clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 The result of this test was the following branch: https://github.com/clarkezone/tailscale/commits/nftoperatortestfix the testing of which proved very fruitful.

-## The fix
+## The patch
 With a fix in hand, it was time to see if we could build a patch to temporarily unblock myself and others hitting this issue by exposing a toggle that would be settable in the Kubernetes manifest.

-here is the PR
+Here is the resulting PR: [TODO](https://github.com/tailscale/tailscale/pull/8749).

+As the ongoing work on https://github.com/tailscale/tailscale/issues/5621 continues to land (eg [Title](https://github.com/tailscale/tailscale/pull/8762)) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.

 ## Wrap-up

 Thanks for reading this far!
 I hope you've been able to learn something new.
-Would love to know how you get on your journey into the fun world of Docker and Containers.
+Would love to know how you get on your journey into the fun world of Containers, Kubernetes and Tailscale.
 Stay in touch here <a href="https://q6o.to/czt" target="_blank">`Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>